-While it sounds straightforward, job duration can be tricky to work out.
+While it sounds straightforward, job duration can be tricky to work out too.
 Nevertheless, it is essential for Weighted Shortest Job First.

 Using the number of worker hours will produce values so large that the WSJF values become meaningless.
+You’ll be up to numbers in the hundreds within a week!
 So assigning a value based on relative estimated workers per month is more effective.

 If you are unsure how long projects will take, then job size can be used in place of job duration to work out the WSJF value.
 For technical development projects, you could use the volume of code required.
 For marketing projects, the volume of collateral is needed.

 Roadmaps can often get overloaded with initiatives that need time and resources, especially with larger, complex projects.
 This is where WSJF can shine.